Customer Feedback: Why You Need It

 Insight from your customers will reveal the factors that you did not consider—for example, shipping costs, customer consultancy services, and safe packing.

 At the start, you may get positive reviews.
-Pay attention to the unique customer insight.
+Pay attention to unique customer insights.
 It may help you grasp the concept of the customer's desired approach.
 Act on the feedback, and you will earn happy repeat customers.

 5. Feedback Can Push Sales